A scenario by Jasper Batcher

 Type: Matched, Objective/Narrative; 2-player; FL1/FL2

 Set up terrain on the rest of the table according to the terrain guidelines in Playing the Game.
-Rocky terrain and featires would suit the environment well.

 The game is played until six turns have elapsed.
 Then roll randomly to see if another turn is to be played.

 Break Points are ignored in this game.
 At the end of the game, the following victory points (VPs) are awarded to each force.

 |For a unit in possession of a shield generator on-table||2VP per|

 |For a shield generator carried off-table via a unit’s deployment area||3VP per|

 |In sole control of the research lab||3VP|